 This gluten free okonomiyaki is a healthy twist on the savory Japanese cabbage pancake, which is a popular street food in Japan.
-Gluten free, grain free, soy free…nothing but good for you, healthy, ingredients!
-Topped with bacon, scallions, and spicy mayo for an extra kick.
+Gluten free, grain free, soy free...nothing but good for you, healthy, ingredients!
+This delicious recipe is topped with bacon, scallions, and spicy mayo for an extra kick.

 They serve their okonomiyaki with some different topping options - it automatically comes with the spicy Sriracha mayo, but you can add a fried egg, crumbled bacon, or even candied bacon on top - and if you're feeling ambitious, you can go for all three.

 Don't get me wrong -I love some candied bacon.
 And I'm all about finding balance.
 But I've learned over the years that my body is much happier when I go gluten free, and I want to eat these cabbage pancakes all day, erryday.

 So, I decided to attempt my hand at a paleo okonomiyaki recipe.
 It took me quite a few tries, and like most of my recipe testing scenarios, I was a bit sick of okonomiyaki by the time I was done, but I finally got it nailed down.